The Student Teacher Experience

 - Will I get paid for my internship?
 No. Student teaching is part of your college education, so not only do you not get paid, you also need to pay your college tuition.
 Because of this, it’s important to put money aside to carry you through your student teaching.

 - Are there waivers for the student teacher requirement?
 If you already have teaching experience, additional student teaching may not be required.
 However, many states still require that you complete the student teacher component of their teacher certification, even if you were a teacher before.
 Contact your state Department of Education to learn about its requirements.

 How to Be a Successful Student Teacher

 Being a student teacher is your chance to practice what you have learned in college.
-This said, this is also your opportunity to experiment, and see what works best for you.
-The following are suggestions to maximize your student teacher experience.
+This said, this is also your opportunity to experiment and see what works best for you.
+The following are suggestions to maximize your student teaching experience.

 - Be open and get input.
 One of the greatest aspects of being a student teacher is the opportunity to develop your teaching style.
 What seems to work best?
 How effective are your lesson plans?
 What went wrong on the test?
 Talk with your mentor and other teachers to get their input.

 - Be observant.
 This internship will likely be your first teaching experience.
 Your mentor will share his or her advice with you, but you should also pay attention to your students.
 Note what works…and what doesn’t.
 And always learn from your mistakes.